myna/myna-mobile-spec/README.md

 ## Recording conversions

-Conversions can be recorded via the experiment object using the variant or its ID:
+Conversions can be recorded via the variant object:

-    expt.recordConversion(variant);

-    expt.recordConversion(variant.id);
+    variant.recordConversion();

 An optional second argument can be added to specify a "reward amount" between 0 and 1:

-    expt.recordConversion(variant.id, 0.8);
+    variant.recordConversion(0.8);

 Results are queued for asynchronous transmission to the Myna servers in the background.